 Schoodic Point

-The Sundew Trail, a .7-mile hike offers views of Pond Island.
-Many people bring chairs and enjoy the view as there are several restrooms in the area and a good place for a picnic.
-Though no tables are located in the area.
+The Sundew Trail, a .7-mile hike, offers views of Pond Island.
+Many people bring chairs and enjoy the view, as there are several restrooms in the area and a good place for a picnic, though no tables are located in the area.

 Blueberry Hill

-As the Schoodic Scenic Road heads to the eastern side of Schoodic Peninsula’s point, Blueberry Hill offers views of Little Moose Island and Schoodic Island.
+As the Schoodic Scenic Road heads to the eastern side of the Schoodic Peninsula’s point, Blueberry Hill offers views of Little Moose Island and Schoodic Island.
 This is another area that is popular for sea-gazing as well as plein air artists.
 The Anvil hike is in the area as well.

 Schoodic Head

-For hikers and highpointers, Schoodic Head is a rewarding hike its views in all directions at the highpoint elevation of 448 feet (143m).
-Visitors can hike up the entire trail (.6-mile )or they can drive up to a small parking area and hike the rest of the way to the top.
-I opted to drive and walk method to get to the top of Schoodic Head.
+For hikers and high pointers, Schoodic Head is a rewarding hike with views in all directions at the high point elevation of 448 feet (143m).
+Visitors can hike up the entire trail (.6-mile )or drive up to a small parking area and hike the rest of the way to the top.
+I opted for the drive-and-walk method to get to the top of Schoodic Head.

 In contrast to Cadillac Mountain on Mount Desert Island, Schoodic Head doesn’t require a special vehicle pass to drive up part of the way.